Incentives and Strategic Behaviour: An Experiment: Conclusion

-We hope that these insights open exciting new avenues for research.
-We find two possibilities particularly interesting.
-First, we believe it is important to explore the limits of incentives in fostering greater strategic sophistication and how this relates to environment complexity.
-If, on the one hand, there is naturally a limit to what one can achieve in thinking about others' behavior through introspection alone, on the other hand such a limit is surely dependent (or informative about) the environment's degree of complexity.
-This would also be informative of what constitutes a simple environment, which is of interest for the purpose of designing successful mechanisms.
-Second, since response times are crucially related to other dimensions of behavior in strategic settings, we consider their study a primary issue.
-Not only are response times often cheap to collect, they are often reliable indicators of strategic behavior.
-Further developing game theoretic models and applications that incorporate response times could significantly expand our understanding of observed strategic behavior.
-Similarly, producing more exploratory experiments to establish basic patterns on how response times relate to behavior and features of the environment is certainly also crucial in guiding theory.
+Two directions for future research seem particularly important.
+First, it would be useful to better understand the limits of incentives in fostering strategic sophistication, and how those limits depend on the complexity of the strategic environment.
+If, on the one hand, there is naturally a limit to what one can achieve in thinking about others' behaviour through introspection alone, on the other hand such a limit surely depends on (or is informative about) how complex the environment is.
+This can shed light on what constitutes a simple strategic environment, which is a crucial consideration in designing successful mechanisms.